Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 --]]-- -->

-This tends to be a rather tricky property to create, so lets go over how it can be used!
+This tends to be a rather tricky property to create, so lets go over how it can be preserved and used!

 Purity can persist into the future, as by definition the future can have no effect on the present:
 ```hs